Avaxerrr/Multi-Folder-Opener/README.md

 The Configurator allows you to set up your folder paths and application settings:

 1. Click "Add Folders" to select folders you want to open
-2. Arrange folders in the desired order using the Up/Down buttons
+2. Arrange folders in the desired order using the Up/Down buttons or drag-and-drop
 3. Adjust delay settings based on your system performance
 4. Toggle auto-start and auto-close options as needed
-5. Click "Save Configuration" to store your settings
+5. Click "Save" to store your settings

-You can edit folder paths directly by double-clicking on them in the list.
+You can edit folder paths directly by double-clicking on them in the list or using the right-click context menu.

 ### Launcher